-Inductive reasoning involves making useful generalizations about the environment as a whole, based on a necessarily limited number of observations.
-As such, it is an important tool that people use to build the models of reality they need to function effectively.
+Inductive reasoning involves making useful generalizations about the environment as a whole, based upon a necessarily limited number of observations.

 At the core of inductive reasoning is the ability to look at outcomes, events, ideas and observations, and draw these together to reach a unified conclusion.
 Considering this, an experienced business person can use his or her own experiences to draw conclusions about current situations and solve problems based on what he or she has known to work in the past in similar situations.